-Sort entries by filename, number or percent of uncovered lines or branches (if the option --sort-branches is given).
+Sort entries by filename, number or percent of uncovered lines or branches(if the option --sort-branches is given).
 The default order is increasing and can be changed by --sort-reverse.
-The secondary sort key (if values are identical) is always the ascending filename.
+The secondary sort key (if values are identical) is always the filename (ascending order).
 For CSV, HTML, JSON, LCOV and text report.
 Config key(s): sort.